rfcx/guardian-software/README.md

 4. The step to start Orange Pi is the same as before.

 5. You can debug Orange Pi by using micro usb or [Step 8](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-8-how-to-debug-orange-pi-over-bluetooth-instead-of-usb-cable)

-6. `adb shell` to shell Orange Pi

-7. `insmod /system/lib/modules/i2c-dev.ko` to load i2c-dev module *(note that you need to do this step everytime Android startup)*

-8. Now i2c-0, i2c-1 will show in the /dev and any apps can be used.